1FarZ1/Anime-Dragon/README.md

 - Get A Detailld Description Of An Anime
 - Sign in and Sign up
 - Add Reviews To Animes and see them
 - Custom Filtering
 - Get User Profile
 - Settings

+## Future Features

+- Add Admin Side that can add animes and episodes and manage All the database
+- Add a feature to download episodes
+- add comments on anime

 ##### Other Features  are still in study